 You can find out more about me, and access lots of useful information and resources via my website: www.anngravells.com

 I must admit, I still get confused between initial and diagnostic assessment.
-If diagnostic assessment is carried out at the beginning of a programme or session, then is not classed as initial assessment?
+If diagnostic assessment is carried out at the beginning of a programme or session, then why is it not classed as initial assessment?